Zdong104/FNSPID_Financial_News_Dataset/data_scraper/data_scraper.md

 `cd path/data_scraper/headline_scraper`

  1. Put all the lists in `list_original` into the `headline_scraper/lists` folder
- 2. run `initialize_lists.py` to initialize list files The `list_original` folder contains stock symbols starting with a-z in alphabetical order
+ 2. For the first time of use, please run `initialize_lists.py` to initialize list files The `list_original` folder contains stock symbols starting with a-z in alphabetical order

  3. run `find_headlines v0.2.py`